-Thus, you will need more coffee to make up the volume of a standard cup size (we are using 355 milliliters as a standard size for the sake of clarity in this article).
+Thus, you will need more coffee to make up the volume of a standard cup size (I am using 355 milliliters as a standard size for the sake of clarity in this article).
 As a result, a 1:15 ratio results in fewer cups per 12 ounces bag.

 Method of Brewing

 Different brewing methods affect the number of cups your 12 ounces bag will yield.
 This is because apart from having varying recommended coffee to water ratios, each brewing method uses a different grind size as well.

 For example, an Aeropress uses a medium-fine ground and a coffee to water ratio of 1:16.
 Consequently, you will get around 15 to 16 cups of Aeropress coffee, similar to our calculations above.
 Whereas, an Espresso is made with finer ground and a ratio of 1:2.
 Thus, you can make approximately 24 one-ounce shots from a 12 ounces bag.
 If I pour 24 shots in our standard cup size, it will only make up to 2 cups of coffee.

 Of course, if you water down your espresso, you will get a lot more cups.
 For example, an Americano uses a 1:2 ratio for the espresso shot, and then more hot water is added to make up the volume of a cup.
 Thus, you get a lot more cups of Americano from a 12 oz bag as compared to Espresso.